MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 However, performance improvements, and some modest privacy improvements, are possible without the use of those standards.

-This RRType could be extended to support schemes other than "https".
+This RRType may be extended to support schemes other than "https".
-Any such scheme MUST have an entry under the SVCB RRType in the IANA DNS Underscore Global Scoped Entry Registry {{!Attrleaf=I-D.ietf-dnsop-attrleaf}}
+Any such scheme MUST have an entry under the SVCB RRType in the IANA DNS Underscore Global Scoped Entry Registry
-The scheme SHOULD have an entry in the IANA URI Schemes Registry {{!RFC7595}}.
-The scheme SHOULD be one for which Alt-Svc is defined.
+{{!Attrleaf=I-D.ietf-dnsop-attrleaf}} The scheme SHOULD have an entry in the IANA URI Schemes Registry {{!RFC7595}}.
+The scheme SHOULD be one for which Alt-Svc is defined, unless another binding is defined.

 # Security Considerations

-Alt-Svc Field Values are intended for distribution over untrusted channels, and clients are REQUIRED to verify that the alternative service is authoritative for the origin (Section 2.1 of {{!AltSvc}}).
+SVCB RRs and Alt-Svc Field Values are intended for distribution over untrusted channels, and clients are REQUIRED to verify that the alternative service is authoritative for the origin (Section 2.1 of {{!AltSvc}}).
 Therefore, DNSSEC signing and validation are OPTIONAL for publishing